JMSDOnline/vstacklet/docs/bin/backup/vs-backup.md

 Backup a database. [see function](https://github.com/JMSDOnline/vstacklet/blob/main/bin/backup/vs-backup#L602-L651)

-note: This function will additionally package the database backup into a tarball and compress it on the fly, then encrypt it.
+**ℹ note:** This function will additionally package the database backup into a tarball and compress it on the fly, then encrypt it.
 The tarball will be moved to the destination directory and the temporary directory will be cleaned up.
 - To decrypt the tarball, use the following command example: (decrypt only)